MattCorrigan/Brainfrick-Interpreter/README.md

 **,** is used to read in one byte from stdin.

 **[** is used as an opening while loop.
 The program skips this character if the current byte is not zero, continuing into the while loop.
-If ot is zero, then the program skips ahead to the *matching* closing bracket.
+If it is zero, then the program skips ahead to the *matching* closing bracket.

 **]** is used as the closing bracket of the while loop.
 The program goes back to the *matching* opening bracket if the current byte is not zero.
 If the current byte is zero, then the program effectively breaks out of the while loop by skipping this symbol.